zjcnzxsjy/open-agent-platform/README.md

    */
   rag_url: z.string(),
   /**
-   * The collection to use for RAG.
+   * The collections to use for RAG.
+Will be an
+   * array of collection IDs
    */
-  collection: z.string(),
+  collections: z.string().array(),
 });

 export const GraphConfiguration = z.object({